mshrau28/Sales-Predictor---AdAstraa-AI/README.md

 # 📌 **Sale Amount Prediction – Django ML Web App**

-This project is a full end-to-end machine learning + Django web application that predicts **Sale_Amount** from messy marketing campaign data.
+This project is a full end-to-end machine learning + Django web application that predicts **Sale_Amount** from messy data.

 The dataset intentionally contains real-world issues such as:
 - inconsistent date formats